 Here are a few tips for managing and optimizing your Amazon PPC in order to stand out from the crowd and rise to the top of Amazon search rankings:

 There are three main selling platforms on Amazon: Amazon FBA, Vendor Central and Seller Central.
-Vendor Central is for huge brands and Seller Central is for smaller retailers; however, the three platforms have many overlapping ad types.
-Fulfillment by Amazon is a service offered by Amazon, as a means for third-party sellers to automate their order fulfillment and shipping services.
-While anyone can sign up for Seller Central, those who wish to be a part of Vendor Central need to either be invited or fill out an application.
-Inside Seller Central, vendors can create two types of ads: Sponsored Products and Headline Search ads, which are both targeted by keyword.
+Vendor Central is for huge brands and Seller Central is for smaller retailers; however, the three platforms have overlapping ad types.
+Fulfillment by Amazon is a service that Amazon offers as a means for third-party sellers to automate their order fulfillment and shipping services.
+While anyone can sign up for Seller Central, those who wish to be a part of Vendor Central must either be invited or fill out an application.
+Inside Seller Central, vendors can create two types of ads: Sponsored Products and Headline Search ads, both targeted by keyword.

 All Amazon sellers use an auction system in order to bid on keywords.
 The winner of those keyword bids appears at the top of search results.
 Far and away, Amazon’s Sponsored Product ads are the most popular type of Amazon PPC ad, as they have a conversion rate of around 10 percent.
 Sponsored Product ads are those that appear at the top of search results and include product images and descriptions.